Keerthan10G/Online_Shopping/README.md

 3. They should change the quality of the products which are having the less sells.
 4. As female buying are more so that it should be concentrated increase the consistency of buying in online than offline it should be maintainend by giving special coupons and offers for for both men and women according to there needs.
 5. Even it it also important that to make awareness of coupons code where are not using it effectively.
-6. It is important to increase the prices of the products and the mainly quality at a same time (housewares,android etc..).
+6. It is important to increase the prices of the products and the mainly quality at a same time (housewares,android etc...).
 7. These declined products are essentail for day to day life but people are not perfering to buy it through online.
 So it should concerned that to give exciting offers and discounts by it is more chance to attract the people and make it to buy.
 8. Offer exciting deals on products, such as apparel and Nest-USA, to boost sales.
 Implement attractive promotions like buy-one-get-one-free or special offers on housewares, gift cards, and Android devices.
 When customers experience the high quality of our products, they are more likely to become repeat buyers.
 9. Provide special discounts and offers considering that new jersey and washington DC states people buying products is very less from that location.